0gust1/chop-wrap/README.md

 * Vanilla JS
 * IE>8

+By default, it can recursively chop words or letters and wrap them in a custom tag.

 Can be useful to animate text, transform DOM text nodes into something else or whatever.

 It can turn this html